rosmaryg/scte35-js/README.md

 ## TODO:
 - Turn these TODO's into tickets
-- Support for splice descriptors
+- Support for additional splice descriptors
 - Documentation on the methods and interfaces (jsdoc)
 - Published docs (in GH wiki maybe?)
 - Command line tool to run from bin as part of the package install